smangul1/data_reusability/README.md

 Download the most recent open access subset of PubMed Central (PMC) publications.
 Then, rename journals with commas in their names to avoid issues downstream.

 Note: this data is large.
-Create a directory outside this repository to store the data, and point each script to that directory when appropriate.
+Create a directory outside this repository to store the data, and point each script to that directory where appropriate.

 ```bash
 cd scripts